-Upon completion of the health and safety threat assessment, the evaluation panel may provide input to the Title IX Coordinator regarding the course of action under the Grievance Process or Misconduct Procedures, which may include the Title IX Coordinator filing a Formal Complaint; however, the ultimate decision regarding the commencement of a formal complaint initiated by the Title IX Coordinator remains with the Title IX Coordinator.
+Upon completion of the health and safety threat assessment, the evaluation panel may provide input to the Title IX Coordinator regarding the action under course of the Grievance Procedures, which may include the Title IX Coordinator filing a Formal Complaint; however, decision regarding the ultimate commencement of a formal complaint initiated by the Title IX Coordinator remains with the Title IX Coordinator.

 Upon receipt of a report of Prohibited Conduct and when the Complainant has not filed a Formal Complaint, the Title IX Coordinator will seek to honor the resolution preferences of the Complainant whenever possible.
-In assessing whether the Complainant's resolution preferences may be honored, the Title IX Coordinator, in consultation with the Evaluation Panel, will consider the following factors in evaluating such request(s): (1) the totality of the known circumstances; (2) the presence of any Risk Factors; (3) the potential impact of such action(s) on the Complainant; (4) any evidence showing that the Respondent made statements admission or otherwise of accepted responsibility for the Prohibited Conduct; (5) the existence of any independent information or evidence regarding the Prohibited Conduct; and (6) any other available and relevant information.
+In assessing whether the Complainant's resolution preferences may be honored, the Title IX Coordinator, in consultation with the Evaluation Panel, will consider the following factors in evaluating such request(s): (1) the totality of the known circumstances; (2) the presence of any Risk Factors; (3) the potential impact of such action(s) on the Complainant; (4) any evidence showing that the Respondent made statements otherwise admission or accepted responsibility for the Prohibited Conduct; (5) the existence of any independent information or evidence regarding the Prohibited Conduct; and (6) any other available and relevant information.